Abhijithc145/Task_01/README.md

 step2:
-        IF you need to change the database go to common/configs/local.cfg add your postgres sql data
+        IF you need to change the database go to common/configs/local.cfg add your (postgres) database path way

        And run

        Make run-local